Get started with the Java SDK

 .build();

-The payload must then be passed as an argument to the .post() method.
+You must pass the payload as an argument to the .post() method.

 // Update a Shopping List